gchatz22/struts-site/source/core-developers/coep-interceptor.md

 Interceptor that implements Cross-Origin Embedder Policy on incoming requests.

-COEP prevents a document from loading any non-same-origin resources which don't explicitly grant the document permission to be loaded.
-This permission can be given via CORP (with a `Cross-Origin-Resource-Policy` header with a value which includes the requester, e.g `same-site`, or `cross-origin` for public resources)  or with CORS (by responding with appropriate `Access-Control-Allow-*` headers for requests in CORS mode).
-The only allowed value for COEP is `require-corp`.
-COEP prevents the document from loading any framed documents which don’t opt-in by setting the COEP header. (`Cross-Origin-Embedder-Policy: require-corp`).
-This provides protection for documents that don’t restrict framing.
-A document that doesn’t set COEP cannot be framed by another document with COEP.
+COEP prevents the document from loading any framed documents which don't opt-in by setting the COEP header. (`Cross-Origin-Embedder-Policy: require-corp`).
+This provides protection for documents that don't restrict framing.
+A document that doesn't set COEP cannot be framed by another document with COEP.
 All descendents of a document with COEP will also enforce the same restrictions.

 COEP is now supported by all major browsers.